FAnderl/NTNU/README.md

 # NTNU
-Anything realted to PhD at NTNU
+Anything related to PhD at NTNU